 With that in mind, in fiscal 2018 we have introduced management training for locally employed managers of our overseas group companies, in line with our "Leadership Values in Mitsubishi Materials."
 We also provide placements for technical staff from overseas group companies, so that they can gain expertise from Mitsubishi Materials and share what they have learned with their respective overseas workplaces.

 We hope to continue making progress on a groupwide scale in the future, in terms of developing and use of National human resources.

 One of the groupwide strategies under our Medium-term Management Strategy is to "promote growth and strengthen presence in the global market."
 With that in mind, we are working to improve our global human resource development activities even further.

 In fiscal 2014, we launched a Global Human Resource Development Program, for selected employees who are scheduled to be assigned overseas and young employees who are expected to make a considerable global contribution in the future.
-Aimed at developing human resources with a global perspective, a total of 234 employees went through this program during the four year period up to fiscal 2017.
+Aimed at developing human resources with a global perspective, a total of 287 employees went through this program during the five year period up to fiscal 2018.

 |Global Human Resources|

 |Expanding global development programs|